Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Who is a candidate for lower blepharoplasty

-Lower blepharoplasty is indicated for men and women who present one or more of the following changes:
+Lower blepharoplasty is recommended for men and women who present one or more of the following changes:

 Age is not the determining factor.
-I have patients in their twenties with significant hereditary fat bags and patients in their sixties with mild changes.
+I have patients in their twenties with significant hereditary under-eye bags and patients in their sixties with mild changes.
 What matters is the individual evaluation.

 There are situations where I recommend caution or temporarily contraindicate surgery: